nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 You yes.
 Yes.
 As your as your hand as your hand approaches the pillar, the the it just starts to crumble away until there's a hilt, that is right in front of you.
 You grab the hilt and pull out a obsidian bladed sword with or with an wrapped in oraclekhum wire.
 Excellent.

-And, again, Sameer, the magic in the room lessens from that.
+And, again, Simear, the magic in the room lessens from that.
 I would be tempted to say that as we collect these artifacts, the, the smack that you just took seems to be maybe not so, potent.
 Yeah.
 Yeah.
 Yeah.

 That that yep.
 It's a guess.
 It's a guess.
 I wouldn't go jogging for it again just yet, though.
 Oh, yeah.

 Alright.
 Scott Clark?
 Yes.
 Alright.
 I'm assuming you guys are gonna do similar things.

 Yes.
 Okay.
-So we'll just go ahead and start with Kahir.
+So we'll just go ahead and start with Cahir.
 You walk up to the, to the brass to the brass, column and, place your hands over the top of it, like, as if you had as you placed the crown down on it.
 And, the, and the crown, basically, it melted into the into the brass pillar, and now it unmelts into a crown, and you are able to pick it up off of the off of the pillar.

-And, Carson, as you step up to the statue of a sitting man who, in your vision, was you, but now you look at it, it doesn't look like you at all.
+And, Karsten, as you step up to the statue of a sitting man who, in your vision, was you, but now you look at it, it doesn't look like you at all.
 It is a man of some kind, but, we're certain that it was a statue of you.
 But it doesn't look to be like it doesn't look to be a statue of you in this, in in this room.
 But the gauntlets are there.
 And as you pick them up, a gust of wind fills the, fills the room, and the, and the, you know, the scroll drops to the ground.

-And, Sameer, the magic is gone other than the magic and the artifacts that you just picked up.
+And, Simear, the magic is gone other than the magic and the artifacts that you just picked up.
 Uh-huh.
 Right.
 Right.
 Mhmm.

 And with that, it is just about time to call it a night.
 Oh.
 So, we will go ahead and call it here Alright.
 And pick up in pick up in the, Suken Temple in two weeks' time.
 Woo.